 The program explores "why" and "how" microfinance operations have grown to provide financial services to poor and low-income people on a sustainable basis.
 The advice and best practices of successful practitioners and institutions around the world are brought together.
 Students will be introduced to microfinance as an important effort in the war against poverty.
 This will also serve as an excellent forum for students to learn about current challenges and debates in the world of microfinance.

 The format of the program consists of two major components pursued sequentially.
 The first component, requires 10 hours of preparatory classroom instruction at Baylor.
 These ten hours will occur in a seminar format and the dates will be determined based on participant schedules.
 This component of the class will be comprised of faculty and student-led discussions concerning assigned articles and readings, as well as presentations by guest speakers who are directly involved in microfinance in Africa.

-The second component, a 15 day trip to Africa, will commence after Spring semester final exams conclude in May.
+The second component, a 15 day trip to Africa, will commence after Spring semester final exams conclude, May 12 - 28.
 During this section of the program, students and sponsors will travel to Africa to experience first-hand the approach and effects of microfinancing.